AlgyJr/ios_guides/Navigation-Controller.md

 item.
 Since the navigation item is distinct per view controller, we can set separate titles for each view controller.

-In rare cases you may wish to replace a navigation items entire [`titleView`][titleview].
+In rare cases you may wish to replace a navigation item's entire [`titleView`][titleview].
 This is useful for example if you need customized styling of the title text only for a specific view controller.
 Continuing with our previous example